 Principle 1 - Presumption of Capacity

-For example, it can’t be assumed that someone who has suffered a stroke that impaired their ability to communicate, is not capable of making decisions for themselves due to their difficulty to communicate.
-Similarly, lacking the capacity to manage finances doesn’t mean a lack of capacity to decide on what medical treatment someone needs to receive.
+For example, it can’t be assumed that someone who has suffered a stroke that impaired their ability to communicate is not capable of making decisions for themselves due to their difficulty expressing themselves.
+Similarly, lacking the capacity to manage finances doesn’t mean someone is unable to decide on the medical treatment they need to receive.

-If a person lacked the capacity to make a previous decision, it does not mean that they are not able to make a current decision in question.
+If a person lacked the capacity to make a previous decision, they may still be capable of making the next one.

 Principle 2 - Support to Make a Decision